 Mental health is a difficult state to describe, varying greatly across workplace and global cultures with one person's burnout workload as someone else's ideal.
 Some people have been raised to complain loudly at the slightest change or inconvenience whilst others endure extreme suffering in silence.
 Our goal is not to judge anyone's state of mental health but rather to explore how - and how well - this challenge is managed in a workplace as multicultural as the Global Fund.
-Far from a matter that can be neatly divided as East-West or North-South, mental health is a human issue; the importance of which is recognized by institutions globally, including through a program by the Africa Centre for Disease Control backed by the Wellcome Trust .
+Far from a matter that can be neatly divided as East-West or North-South, mental health is a human issue; the importance of which is recognized by institutions globally, including through a program by the Africa Centre for Disease Control backed by the Wellcome Trust.

-pose a risk to mental health".
+WHO says that "discrimination and inequality, excessive workloads, low job control and job insecurity pose a risk to mental health".
 Repercussions can include loss of workdays to anxiety and depression.
-In the case of the Global Fund, this could mean a loss in the workplace itself, but also a ripple effect of sub-optimal service to the partnership, decreasing employee capacity to support live-saving programs.
+In the case of the Global Fund, this could mean a loss in the workplace itself, but also a ripple effect of suboptimal service to the partnership, decreasing employee capacity to support live-saving programs.